family

 'As a mum of 2, I can confirm: this exhibition is all my kids want to talk about.'

-There's nothing quite like winter in Melbourne when you have kids.
-Getting out of the house at least once a day is mandatory when screens are the constant temptation but playgrounds are windblown and frigid, playdates not always possible and even the zoo has you shivering.
+There's nowhere quite like Melbourne when you've got kids.
+Getting out of the house at least once a day feels essential when screens are the constant temptation, but playgrounds aren't always an option, playdates don't always line up and even a trip to the zoo can lose its shine if everyone's not in the mood.

-With two kids aged nine and six, it's also sometimes tricky to find an experience that's going to appeal to both of them.
+While there's never a shortage of year-round activities, with two kids aged nine and six, it can sometimes be tricky to find an experience that appeals to both of them.
 My nine-year-old is reaching her discreetly jaded "too cool for most things" phase, while my six-year-old is still extremely enthusiastic, slightly rambunctious and loves a hands-on activity.

 ADVERTISEMENT